 5.18.26 Restricted and recommended beam indication for IAB

 Child IAB-DU Restricted Beam Indication MAC CE is used by an IAB-node to indicate to its child node spatial resources and associated frequency information where simultaneous transmission/reception from the IAB-MT and transmission from the IAB-DU cells is restricted.
-IAB-MT Recommended Beam Indication MAC CE is used by an IAB-node to indicate to its parent node recommendations for such a restriction.
+IAB-MT Recommended Beam Indication MAC CE is used by an IAB-node to indicate to its parent node recommendations for spatial resources and associated frequency information for transmission/reception from and to the IAB-MT of the IAB-node.
 Time resources where these restrictions/recommendations can apply are indicated via RRC, while the MAC CE further selects from these time resources the specific time resource configuration (comprising a list of slot indices) to which information provided in the MAC CE applies.

 Upon reception of a Child IAB-DU Restricted Beam Indication MAC CE the IAB-node shall: